 About me

-Chicago-born, Texas-bred (deep dish to go with that barbecue) I grew up shooting commercials for items I found lying around the house with an old-school cassette camcorder.
+Chicago-born and Texas-bred, I grew up shooting commercials for items I found lying around the house with an old cassette camcorder.
 Guess I was destined to be an adman.

 Fast forward that camcorder a few years, and I’m off to the snowy tundra of Ithaca, NY.
 College food was mediocre, but the people were top-notch.
 After countless coffee breaks and way too many late nights in the library, I graduated cum laude from the Roy H. Park School of Communications.

-Fed up with Antarctic winters, I shipped off to LA in search of sunlight and an illustrious career in the film industry.
+Fed up with Ithaca winters, I shipped off to LA in search of sunlight and an illustrious career in screenwriting.
 A few agents told me I had “real moxie, kid” and slipped me business cards, but my screenplays never went anywhere.
 Eventually, I reunited with my life-long passion for ads when I picked up “On Advertising” by David Ogilvy.

 I landed my first advertising gig at a startup writing website copy before cutting my teeth at a few of San Antonio’s top shops.

-A few years later, I made my maiden voyage up I-35 and moved to Austin for a job at a major agency.
-I’ve been at Wunderman Thompson for more than two years where I write for our Dell, Dell for Business, and Alienware accounts.
-I also support new business pitches and global creative briefs while occasionally lending a hand on our Direct Energy business.
+A few years later, I made my maiden voyage up I-35 and moved to Austin for a job at a Wunderman Thomson (now VML) where I serviced the Dell, Dell for Business, Dell Gaming, and Alienware accounts.
+Then, in 2022 I was hired by Dentsu McGarry Bowen which became Dentsu Creative.